FelixSchmidt92/xLing-serv/README.md

 [{"answer":"Roger Federer","question":"Wer wurde 1981 in der Schweiz geboren?","sentence":"Roger Federer was born in Switzerland in 1981."},{"answer":"in der Schweiz","question":"Wo wurde Roger Federer geboren?","sentence":"Roger Federer was born in Switzerland in 1981."},{"answer":"1981","question":"Wann wurde Roger Federer geboren?","sentence":"Roger Federer was born in Switzerland in 1981."},{"answer":"20 Titel","question":"Wie viele Titel hat Roger Federer gewonnen?","sentence":"Roger Federer has won 20 titles."},{"answer":"Roger Federer","question":"Wer hat 20 Titel gewonnen?","sentence":"Roger Federer has won 20 titles."},{"answer":"ein Tennisspieler","question":"Welche Art von Spieler ist Roger Federer?","sentence":"Roger Federer is a tennis player."},{"answer":"Roger Federer","question":"Wer ist Tennisspieler?","sentence":"Roger Federer is a tennis player."}]
 ````

+## Generate on GPU
+In order to genereate on GPU change the properties gpu in modelconfig/config.json for translation model to true and for question generation model to 0

 # build image and run